 I’m back from a number of days of unintended blog silence.
-Although the hotel we stayed in San Sebastián had free WiFi, I decided not to take my notepad with me.
+Although the hotel we stayed at in San Sebastián had free WiFi, I decided not to take my notepad with me.
 On these short trips, I really want my beloved to have a break.
 If I start using my notepad he’ll get out his laptop and start working.
-I do allow him to remain in contact via his Blackberry but somehow that seems less intrusive.
+I do allow him to remain in contact via his phone but somehow that seems less intrusive.

 I flew from Nice to Bordeaux, took the bus to Bordeaux station and then a train to San Sebastian.
 The hotel was a 15 minute walk from the station and within sight of the start and finish line of the race.
 I could have waited for my beloved, who was going to fly into Bordeaux later that day, but experience has taught me never to wait for him unless there’s absolutely no alternative.
 In any event his flight was late and, still suffering from jet lag, he decided to stay overnight in an airport hotel and drive up the next morning.
 Meanwhile, I spent many hours happily wandering around San Sebastian enjoying it’s architecture, sights, sounds and smells.
 This place is foodie heaven.